 Knowing When Not To Challenge: Second, I mentioned that I might say to my son, “Hmm… what should we do?”
 Dr. Tippy explained that this is no longer co-regulating (working at FEDC 1) but is expecting more of a child by challenging the child at a higher level with a question while he’s distressed.
 We would want to hold off on this until we see that the child is ready for us to ‘press the gas’ again.

 The Signal to Challenge: I explained that in those moments where my son might ‘lose it’, I notice that he will giggle as he sees that I’m empathizing and ‘in it’ with him, however, I’m not solving the problem for him.
 It is a mixture of frustration and eager anticipation (because he is so motivated to build this ‘house’) and this is the good tension where I have my signal to ‘press the gas’ again and continue to challenge him.

 How Would I Challenge Him?

-Play Dumb: I would continue to ‘play dumb’ by saying things like “hmm… the block is not staying on top!” and perhaps turning the block pillow on different angles to get it to stay on, acting frustrated that it would keep falling off.
-I’d continue to be puzzled and use gestures of “what next?” and “I don’t know!” without saying any words.
+Playing Clueless: I would continue to ‘play clueless’ by saying things like “Hmm… the block is not staying on top!” and perhaps turning the block pillow on different angles to get it to stay on, acting frustrated that it would keep falling off.
+I’d continue to be puzzled and use gestures of “What next?” and “I don’t know!” without saying any words.
 I would make the noises Dr. Tippy did that acknowledge my son’s disappointment.

 Cruise Control: I’d want to keep my son in this place as long as I can (social problem solving at FEDC 4) without him losing interest or getting too frustrated because eventually, my son might try something different or realize that the triangle block won’t hold up another block.
 We can sit in this spot for months if that’s what it takes…as long as he remains emotionally motivated.